 - A.7 The CDR aims to provide greater choice and control for Australians over how their data is used and disclosed.
-It allows consumers to access particular data in a usable form and to direct a business to securely transfer that data to an accredited person. - A.8 Individual consumers and small, medium and large business consumers will all be able to exercise the CDR in relation to data that is covered by the CDR regime. - A.9 The CDR will be rolled out in stages starting with the banking sector (known as 'Open Banking').
-Next, CDR will be implemented in the energy and telecommunication sectors.
-It will then be introduced sector by sector across the broader economy.
+It allows consumers to access particular data in a usable form and to direct a business to securely transfer that data to an accredited person. - A.8 Individual consumers and small, medium and large business consumers are able to exercise the CDR in relation to data that is covered by the CDR regime. - A.9 The CDR has commenced in the banking sector (known as 'Open Banking').
+Next, CDR will be implemented in the energy sector.2 It will then be introduced sector by sector across the broader economy as designated by the Minister.